 Once you’ve got your list, begin to work at living them out, and communicate them.
 Choose to work at becoming better with the values you’ve chosen.

-This article originally appeared here, and are used by permission.
+This article on church planting values originally appeared here, and are used by permission.